 This was the first attempt to reach Mars.

 This was the first of two Soviet Mars spacecraft intended to fly past Mars.
-It also was the first attempt by humans to send spacecraft to the vicinity of Mars.
-Although the spacecraft initially included a TV imaging system and a spectroreflectometer (to detect organic life on Mars), mass constraints forced engineers to remove both instruments a week before launch.
+It also was the first attempt by humans to send a spacecraft to the vicinity of Mars.
+Although the spacecraft initially included a TV imaging system (similar to the one carried on Luna 3), a UV spectrometer, and a spectroreflectometer (to detect organic life on Mars), mass constraints forced engineers to delete these instruments a week before launch.

-The mission profile called for the probe to first enter Earth orbit and then use a new fourth stage (called “Blok L") to gain enough additional velocity to fly to a Mars encounter.
+The mission profile called for the probe to first enter Earth orbit and then use a new fourth stage (called “Blok L”) capable of firing in vacuum, to gain enough additional velocity for a Mars encounter.
 During the launch, violent vibrations caused a gyroscope to malfunction.
 As a result, the booster began to veer from its planned attitude.
-The guidance system failed at T+309 seconds, and the third-stage engine was shut down after the trajectory deviated to a pitch of greater than seven degrees.
+The guidance system failed at T+309.9 seconds and the third stage (Blok I) engine was shut down at T+324.2 seconds, after the trajectory deviated to greater than 7° (pitch).

 The payload eventually burned up in Earth’s atmosphere over eastern Siberia without reaching Earth orbit.